davezych/shience/readme.md

     .Execute();
 ```

-This allows you to start small, ensure performance is okay and fix any immediate mismatches and ramp up when you're ready to science all the things.
+This allows you to start small, ensure performance is okay and fix any immediate mismatches and then ramp up when you're ready to science all the things.

 ##Comparing
 Objects can be hard to compare.
 You can specify how to compare them in 2 ways.